nolanlawson/async-functions-with-kneden/README.md

-async-functions-with-regenerator
+async-functions-with-kneden
 ====

-A "hello world" showing how to use `async`/`await` (async functions) with [Babel](http://babeljs.io/) and [Regenerator](https://github.com/facebook/regenerator).
-Note in particular the `.babelrc` file and the use of `require('regenerator/runtime')`.
+A "hello world" showing how to use `async`/`await` (async functions) with [Babel](http://babeljs.io/) and [Kneden](https://github.com/marten-de-vries/kneden).
+Note in particular the `.babelrc` file.

 Usage
 ---